dineshkumarravi/trademe-selenium-automation/README.md

-# *Trade Me-Selenium Test Automation Framework with Page Object model using Cucumber-BDD,Selenium with Java,TestNG and Maven*
+# *Trade Me- Test Automation Solution using Selenium with Java & RestAssured, Cucumber-BDD, Page Object model approach, TestNG and Maven*

-**(1) First we have to copy git repository on our local system and given the below commands from command line(cmd):**
+**(1) First we have to copy git repository on our local system and given the below commands from command line(cmd) for execution:**

 ```
 git clone https://github.com/dineshkumarravi/trademe-selenium-automation.git